 Top 6 Safety Tips for Stopping Your Meds

 Stopping your medication abruptly may not only negatively affect your condition, it can be flat out dangerous.
+Talk to your healthcare provider first.

-1. Talk to Your Doctor First
+1. Talk to Your Healthcare Provider First

 Many factors need to be considered before you stop any medication that has been prescribed for you, that’s why it is so important to talk to your doctor first.

-Discontinuing a medication abruptly can often be associated with unpleasant side effects and worsening of symptoms based on your drug treatment, its chemistry profile, and how your drug is broken down (metabolized) and excreted from your body.
+Discontinuing a medication quickly can often be associated with unpleasant side effects and worsening of symptoms based on your drug treatment, its chemistry profile, and how your drug is broken down (metabolized) and excreted from your body.

 2. Discuss Your Medications With Your Doctor